uyelikanil/uyelikanil/README.md

 ### Hi👋
 I'm a native Android Developer.
-I worked on custom firmwares and system apps.
+I worked on custom firmware and system apps.
 I have good knowledge about OOP and SOLID principles.
 I'm experienced with Jetpack Compose and unit testing.
-I follow Android's architecture guideline to develop an app and use Android Jetpack libraries and Kotlin.
+I follow Android's architecture guideline to develop an app, use Android Jetpack libraries and Kotlin.

 ## Publications
 [Working on Custom Android Firmware with a Provider](https://medium.com/@uyelikanil/working-on-custom-android-firmware-with-a-provider-fab13b2d8948)